Mathe-Genie1/LogiSim/README.md

 # LogiSim
-The logic circuits i built when learning digital technology at Uni
+The logic circuits I built when learning digital technology at Uni